yantiz/Neighborhood-Map/README.md

 # Neighborhood Map

-- This project basically follows the design pattern of MVC.
+- This project follows the design pattern of MVC in general.
 - This project builds an interactive map based on third-party APIs including Google Maps and Foursquare.
 - Users can use this map to locate ramen shops within the city of Los Angeles and find relevant information about these shops.